pretix/pretix/doc/api/resources/items.rst

 ├ description                         multi-lingual string       A public description of the variation.
 May contain
                                                                  Markdown syntax or can be ``null``.
-└ position                            integer                    An integer, used for sorting addons                                list of objects            Definition of add-ons that can be chosen for this item ├ addon_category                      integer                    Internal ID of the item category the add-on can be
+└ position                            integer                    An integer, used for sorting addons                                list of objects            Definition of add-ons that can be chosen for this item.
+                                                                 Only writable on POST.
+├ addon_category                      integer                    Internal ID of the item category the add-on can be
                                                                  chosen from.
 ├ min_count                           integer                    The minimal number of add-ons that need to be chosen.
 ├ max_count                           integer                    The maximal number of add-ons that can be chosen.
-└ position                            integer                    An integer, used for sorting
+└ position                            integer                    An integer, used for sorting └ price_included                      boolean                    Adding this add-on to the item is free
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.7